 Between the Worlds

-11:00 A.M. – I leave Sebastopol in a good mood, after a wonderful poetry salon and a great breakfast with close friends.
-I have plenty of time to attend to today’s projects: get home, check the chickens, clean up, review the poems I might want to recite this evening during my KPFA interview about Rumi’s Caravan (www.rumiscaravan.com), meet another friend for coffee at 3:00, go to the Finnish Hall in Berkeley, park the car and leave posters for the Noah Project evening event, then walk up University Ave to the radio interview, then walk back to the Finnish Hall for singing with the Noah Project.
+11:00 A.M. – I leave Sebastopol in a good mood, after a wonderful poetry salon the previous evening, followed by a great breakfast with close friends.
+I have plenty of time to attend to today’s projects: get home, check the chickens, clean up, review the poems I might want to recite this evening during my KPFA interview about our upcoming Rumi’s Caravan (www.rumiscaravan.com) performance, meet another friend for coffee at 3:00, go to the Finnish Hall in Berkeley, park the car and leave posters for the Noah Project evening event, then walk up University Ave to the radio interview, then walk back to the Finnish Hall for singing with the Noah Project.
 Finally, get home to babysit the girls while Alex goes to pick Emily up at the airport.
 Traffic is slow, and I spend the drive going over my poems (first mistake).

 12:00 P.M. – The car loses power on the Richmond-San Rafael Bridge and I drift over to the breakdown lane.
 I call 9-11.